breeze-sandbox/breeze-sandbox.github.io/README.md

 Do we have **too many** social media links?
 Which ones should we cut out?

 How much bio information should we have in the About Us page?
 Can we zoom out the headshots somehow?

+### Contact Form

+The form on the [./contact.html](contact page) submits to a Google form, where the responses are consolidated on a [Google sheet](https://docs.google.com/spreadsheets/d/19amZBoc4XAcV-_u86FdOOXvCt6n0bSYNChyV3rL6a3c/edit#gid=541841991).

+We can consider using [Formspree](https://formspree.io/) instead.

 ## What we are missing